-K-PS 3-1.
-Make observations to determine the effect of sunlight on Earth's surface.
 4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Make observations to determine the effect of sunlight on Earth's surface.
-2.0 Students will be able to: Recognize and recall specific vocabulary: hot, heat, sun rays 1.0 With help, partial success at level 2.0 content and level 3.0 content:

-K-PS dard(s): 3-2.
-Use tools and materials to design and build a structure that will reduce the warming effect of ght on an area.
+2.0 Students will be able to: Recognize and recall specific vocabulary: hot, heat, sun rays 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success lersey Student Learning Standards: K-PS 3-2.
+Use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.
 4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area 2.0 Students will be able to: • Recognize and recall specific vocabulary: thermometer, degrees 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success

-Standard(s): K-ESS2-1.
+Jersey Student Learning Standards: K-ES S2-1.
 Use and share observations of local weather conditions to describe patterns over time.
 4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Use and share observations of local weather conditions to describe patterns over time 2.0 Students will be able to: Recognize and recall specific vocabulary sunlight, wind, snow, rain, and temperature 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success

-K-ES lard(s): S3-2.
+K-ES Jersey Student Learning Standards: S3-2.
 Ask questions to obtain information about the purpose of weather forecasting to prepare for, and and to, severe weather.
 4.0 Students will be able to: In addition to 3.0 performance, the student demonstrates in-depth interferences and applications that go beyond what was taught 3.0 Students will be able to: • Ask questions to obtain information about the purpose of weather forecasting to prepare for, and respond to, severe weather.

 2.0 Students will be able to: • Recognize and recall specific vocabulary: meteorologist, weather, weather forecasting, severe weather 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success